 The goal of fertilizing lawns in the fall is to help your lawn charge up nutrients and conserve them through the dormant period of winter.
 Fall fertilizer contains vital nutrients that will help prepare your lawn for winter and bounce back in the spring.
 In case you do not fertilize your lawn in the fall, your lawn will be more prone to patches of dead grass.
 This may give weeds the upper hand in spring and make next year’s lawn maintenance more difficult.

 Choose a granular formula specifically for fall application.
-An ideal fall lawn fertilizer ratio is 12-25-12 (a high-phosphorus fertilizer).
+An ideal fall lawn fertilizer has a higher number for potassium.
 This formula will help your lawn save plenty of energy over the winter to burst back into life in the spring.

 Fertilization in the fall in Alberta will make sure that your grasses build up a surplus of carbohydrates in their root systems and stem.
 To have that happen, the fertilizer needs to be applied when the grass stops growing for the season, but before a hard freeze puts it into dormancy for the winter.
 If fertilizer is applied too early while grass or garden plants are vigorously growing, it can invite winter injury and snow mould the following spring.

 The ideal time to commence fall fertilization in Edmonton is usually around late September to mid October.

 The following tips may be useful to Edmonton homeowners with respect to fertilizing their lawns: